daveredfern/daveredfern/content/style-guide.md

         <img src="/assets/images/profile.jpg" alt="A photo of Dave Redfern" />
     </div>
     <div class="media-object__body">
         <p><strong>Hi.
-I’m Dave Redfern.</strong> I work with some of the world’s most sophisticated companies, helping to design and develop user‑centered experiences that deliver measurable returns. <a href="/about/">Read more about me</a>.</p>
+I’m Dave Redfern.</strong> I work with some of the world’s most sophisticated companies, helping to design and develop user-centered experiences that deliver measurable returns. <a href="/about/">Read more about me</a>.</p>
     </div>
 </div>